theMavl/INNO2019OMP_TrialAssignment/README.md

 ## GUI
 ![GUI](https://github.com/theMavl/INNO2019OMP_TrialAssignment/blob/master/readme_pics/cat_gui.png)

 Open the file by `...` button.
-Application can view any images, but the application can convert the contour of **PPM images only**.
+Application can view any images, but the application can generate the contour of **PPM images only**.

 You can zoom the image by **scrolling mouse wheel** as well as pan it using your mouse.